 Skytower Wrocław

-If you think Poland’s highest observation deck is in Warsaw, you’re wrong.
-Poland’s tallest building is indeed the Palace of Culture Warsaw, but the Skytower Wrocław has the highest observation terrace at 212 meters.
-And the best part is that you can take the elevator to the top and enjoy the view.
+Anyone who thinks that Poland’s highest viewing terrace is in Warsaw is mistaken.
+Poland’s tallest building is the Palace of Culture in Warsaw , but the Skytower Wrocław has the highest viewing terrace at 212 meters.
+And the best thing about it: you can take the elevator to the top and enjoy the view.

 Skytower Wrocław Infos